dantaeyoung/GrasshopperArsenal/DimensionalityReduction/README.md

 While libraries such as [Accord](http://accord-framework.net/intro.html) exist for C#, I'm using Python because
-1) There's a larger ML, statistics, scientific computing community for Python than in C#
+1) There's a larger ML, statistics, scientific computing community for Python than in C#, which equals to more examples, documentation, and help
 2) I like Python better. :)

 ### Concept / reasons:
-More resources here: https://are.na/dan-taeyoung/machine-muses-learning-resources

-An interactive introduction to PCA: http://setosa.io/ev/principal-component-analysis/
+More resources here: https://are.na/dan-taeyoung/machine-muses-learning-resources An interactive introduction to PCA: http://setosa.io/ev/principal-component-analysis/